HL7/fhir-ipa/input/pagecontent/fetching.md

-Once an application has [obtained a token that provides access to the patient record](access.html), it can find and retrieve information about the patient using the patient FHIR id provided as a SMART launch context parameter (alongside the access token).
+Once an application has obtained access to the patient record (for example, with a [SMART on FHIR access token](access.html)), it can find and retrieve information about the patient.

 ### Initial Patient Identity Check